 Examples of the Cataloging System

-BG-46-OHB-B: This means that the print is the 46th in the Bill Graham series.
-It is the second version that was printed of the original handbill.
+-BG-46-OHB-B: This means that the print is the 46th in the Bill Graham series.
+It is the second version printed of the original handbill.